dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 Once your research problem has been identified, research questions within the problem need to be specified.

+# How long should your statement of the problem be?
+Word Count: 188
+Not too long.
+One page is more than enough for a clear and effective problem statement.

 # 🧪 Example of a Complete Research Problem Statement (Sample)

 Topic: Impact of Social Media Use on University Students’ Academic Performance